In March 2011 I tried in vain to align 3

-In the Images tab, select Create control points.
-I have found
+In the Photos tab, select Create control points.
+Depending on the

-that CPfind does not work well here; panomatic is much better.
-In this
+images, CPfind or panomatic is better.
+In this particular

-particular example, CPFind did not find any control points between the middle
+example, CPFind did not find any control points between the middle image and the

 If you want to try this with these images, they're here, here and here.
 In total they're about